 Of course, your food photography journey can’t begin without some beautiful foods to photograph!
 If you’re a baker or chef, you might be all set and ready to go with your favorite recipes or a few of our favorites.

 Here on SerenaLissy.com, we have a variety of delicious baking recipes to choose from.
-We are even starting a themed monthly baking challenge perfect for beginners and experts alike.
+We are even planning to start a themed monthly baking challenge perfect for beginners and experts alike.
 We even announce a winner at the end of each month!

 A good first step is practicing your favorite recipes, and exploring new ones will make your dishes more predictable on each bake.
 The use of props and a bit of food styling will also make them more beautiful as well.
 While messier food preparation is just as delicious (and sometimes more delicious) than dainty, smaller dishes, you’ll want a clean-set dish when pursuing your food images.